V-Mokhun/GameHub/README.md

 📊 Track Your Progress: Stay on top of your gaming achievements with our progress tracking system.
 You can watch your gaming journey unfold in real-time.

 👥 Connect with Friends: Finding like-minded gamers is a breeze on GameHub.
-Connect with friends, see their library and share your gaming triumphs.
+Connect with friends, see their library and write your own game reviews.

 <p align="right">(<a href="#gamehub">back to top</a>)</p>